kestra-io/docs/docs/concepts/flows.md

 ## Inputs

 [Inputs](../developer-guide/inputs) are parameters sent to a flow at execution time.
-It can be anything, for example, a string, integer, file, etc. The flow must define any possible inputs before its execution.
+It's important to note that inputs in Kestra are [strongly typed](../developer-guide/inputs/#input-types).

+The inputs can be declared as either optional or mandatory.
+If the flow has mandatory inputs, you'll have to provide them before the execution of the flow.

 ## Revision